kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 ### Homework due February 26th

-Keep working on your projects.
+Keep working on your projects

 ### Recap for February 19th

 ScratchJr.
-  :Today in ScratchJr. we worked on the the 3 little pigs story.
+  : Today in ScratchJr. we worked on the the 3 little pigs story.
 This involves all the skills we have been working on so far, especially sending messages and all the movement and control blocks.

 I showed the kids the sample project, which was derived from a student project done last year.